tesla809/erc-20-tutorial/README.md

 `balanceOf()` **returns the amount of tokens owned by an address (account).**

-This function is:
+This function:

-- a getter
+- is a getter
 - does not modify the state of the contract.

 What is an [`address`](https://docs.soliditylang.org/en/v0.8.14/types.html?highlight=address#address)? `address` represents [accounts](https://ethereum.org/en/developers/docs/accounts/) in Solidity, which you can think of as bank accounts.
 For the computer science-oriented, `address` can be regarded as memory locations in a computer.